Atom: Nucleus

 All the bound protons and neutrons in an atom make up a tiny atomic nucleus, and are collectively called nucleons.
-The radius of a nucleus is approximately equal to $1.07 \sqrt[3]{A}$ femtometres, where $A$ is the total number of nucleons.
+The radius of a nucleus ranges from 2 to 7 femtometres starting with hydrogen and ending with uranium.
+The radius scale with $\sqrt[3]{A}$ where $A$ is the total number of nucleons.
 This is much smaller than the radius of the atom, which is on the order of 10^{5} fm.
 The nucleons are bound together by a short-ranged attractive potential called the residual strong force.
 At distances smaller than 2.5 fm this force is much more powerful than the electrostatic force that causes positively charged protons to repel each other.

 Atoms of the same element have the same number of protons, called the atomic number.
 Within a single element, the number of neutrons may vary, determining the isotope of that element.
 The total number of protons and neutrons determine the nuclide.
 The number of neutrons relative to the protons determines the stability of the nucleus, with certain isotopes undergoing radioactive decay.

 The proton, the electron, and the neutron are classified as fermions.
 Fermions obey the Pauli exclusion principle which prohibits identical fermions, such as multiple protons, from occupying the same quantum state at the same time.
 Thus, every proton in the nucleus must occupy a quantum state different from all other protons, and the same applies to all neutrons of the nucleus and to all electrons of the electron cloud.

 A nucleus that has a different number of protons than neutrons can potentially drop to a lower energy state through a radioactive decay that causes the number of protons and neutrons to more closely match.
 As a result, atoms with matching numbers of protons and neutrons are more stable against decay, but with increasing atomic number, the mutual repulsion of the protons requires an increasing proportion of neutrons to maintain the stability of the nucleus.

 Illustration of a nuclear fusion process that forms a deuterium nucleus, consisting of a proton and a neutron, from two protons.
 A positron (e^{+})—an antimatter electron—is emitted along with an electron neutrino.